tesch1/complex_fmt_scn/README.rst

 Should a part be dropped?

-The benefits of part dropping are: shorter conversions in the special but common cases of purely real or imaginary numbers, adherence to common notation.
-There is also a tie-in with the design consideration below of whether surrounding parenthesis are necessary: a simple number very likely does not need to be surrounded by parenthesis.
+The benefits of part dropping include: shorter conversions in the special but common cases of purely real or imaginary numbers, adherence to common notation.
+There is also a tie-in with the design consideration discussed below of whether surrounding parenthesis are
+necessary: a single numeric value does not need to be surrounded by parenthesis in order to recognize it as the value for an entire complex number.

 What are the conditions under which a part can be dropped?